- Arts University Bournemouth

 - Completed 2021

-The 9,200 m2 project will provide 297 bedrooms, 269 of which will be delivered as cluster flats sharing a communal kitchen area, 23 as studio apartments with their own kitchen facilities and 5 as accessible studios.
+The 9,200sqm project provides 297 bedrooms, 269 of which will be delivered as cluster flats sharing a communal kitchen area, 23 as studio apartments with their own kitchen facilities and 5 as accessible studios.

 The site is located on land immediately south of the existing Wallisdown campus, offering immediate proximity to the existing campus buildings, while including infrastructure upgrades that will improve connectivity to the wider cycle network and future Bournemouth University Bus Hub.

 The accommodation is set out in a series of staggered linear blocks, running north-south along the site.
-These buildings line either side of a newly-created pedestrian street which has been introduced to encourage a sense of community and create social spaces at ground floor.
+These buildings line either side of a newly-created pedestrian street which has been introduced to encourage a sense of community and create social spaces on the ground floor.

 By offsetting each cluster flat block, the pedestrian street is divided up into a series of routes and squares, each with a different character and composition.
 This environment is reinforced with an extensive landscaping scheme that includes a mixture of hard and soft finishes and planting throughout.

 The proposal embraces a 1.5m level change between the existing campus and site by introducing a generous set of entrance steps, with an integrated accessible ramp, terraced seating and planting.
 This key transition space condition is framed with a horizontal canopy that extends out from a new communal reception and security building.
 The canopy acts as a portal between the existing academic buildings and new residential quarters and provides an enhanced arrival experience to the campus as a whole when entering from Fern Barrow to the West.

 High Quality On-Campus Living for Students